 We have detected two possible cases of reinfection.
 In one case, five months after testing positive for COVID-19 by PCR for the first time, and subsequent negative PCR test results, the individual has tested positive again by PCR.
 Of note is the relatively high level of antibodies detected for this individual 19 days post their recent positive PCR test, whereas after their first positive PCR test they did not develop detectable antibody levels.
 Similarly, the second case also did not develop antibodies following their first positive PCR test, however, nine months later they have developed antibodies following a new positive PCR test.
 In both cases their antibody levels have peaked and are on the decline, as shown in the Antibody levels over time chart on this webpage.
 Worldwide cases of reinfections are being reported with increasing frequency although are currently considered rare8,9,10.

 Our recent publication ‘Why the SARS-CoV-2 antibody test results may be misleading: insights from a longitudinal analysis of COVID-19’ shows our results align with the study led by Imperial College reporting antibodies levels decline significantly over four months post infection4,5,6,7.

 Updated on 26th February 2021

 Overview of the COVID-19 tests

-Four tests are being conducted: a Polymerase Chain Reaction (PCR) test, a COVID-19 Rapid Antibody Test, a Chemiluminescent Microparticle Immunoassay (CMIA) test, and a new microscopic holographic imaging and artificial intelligence (AI) software technology.
+Since the pandemic began we have used five different tests, including: a Polymerase Chain Reaction (PCR) test, a COVID-19 Rapid Antibody Test, a Chemiluminescent Microparticle Immunoassay (CMIA) test, an electrochemiluminescence immunoassay (ECLIA) and a microscopic holographic imaging and artificial intelligence (AI) software technology.

 By using different tests, we can determine whether a person is currently infected with the COVID-19 virus or if they previously had the virus.
 This is important because many people may not develop any symptoms after becoming infected and thus may not be aware that they are spreading the virus.